wandyezj/Random/writings/thoughts/api_design.md

 * Choose one method of error handling.
 Avoid mixing error handling structures: return codes, exceptions etc..
 * Strong Types
+* Avoid overloading operators with operations that are not mainstream on those object types.

 ### Documentation